Election recount confirms Biden wins Georgia

 “Georgia’s historic first statewide audit reaffirmed that the state’s new secure paper ballot voting system accurately counted and reported results,” Raffensperger said.
 “This is a credit to the hard work of our county and local elections officials who moved quickly to undertake and complete such a momentous task in a short period of time.”

-The results are set for official certification on Friday, marking a key step before Georgia’s 16 electoral votes are likely cast for Biden on Jan.
+The results were set for official certification on Friday, marking a key step before Georgia’s 16 electoral votes are likely cast for Biden on Jan.
 6.

 Due to the tight margin, the president can still request a recount that would involve cycling ballots back through tallying machines.
 His campaign has until early next week to make that request.